Table of Contents

 You can let them rest for a few, or serve immediately.
 When I cook with butter or cheese, I have a tendency to go all out, and I’ll pair this with a loaded mashed potato cups and some parmesan roasted asparagus.
 I mean, why not?
 The oven is already on, the cheese is flowing, it’s just perfect.

-This parmesan dijon chicken dish holds a special place in my narrow little world not only because it was one of the first things Nathan and I ever made together, but it was the start of an ongoing tradition of making dinners together, which we still do even today.
+This dish holds a special place in my narrow little world not only because it was one of the first things Nathan and I ever made together, but it was the start of an ongoing tradition of preparing and making dinners together, which we still do even today.
 Whenever he has a day off, which is somewhat sporadic, we plan dinners together in advance to make that day.

 Rarely is it something that either of us make on our own.
 It is typically something we make together and that is not only quality time together, it is memories.